Anthology editor guide

 Step five: Review process

-When you have addressed any potential issues raised by the similarity check, the book should be reviewed.
+When you have addressed any potential issues raised by the similarity check, the book should be peer reviewed.

-Nordicom requires that all peer-reviewed submissions undergo double-blind review by at least two expert scholars.
+Nordicom requires that all peer reviewed submissions undergo double-blind review by at least two expert scholars.

 While we try our best to make the review process as quick and efficient as possible, we must allow for enough time in order to receive a thorough and professional evaluation.